FuelLabs/fuel-docs/src/networks/beta-3.md

 # The `beta-3` testnet

-The `beta-3` network is the latest Fuel testnet.
+The `beta-3` network is the third Fuel testnet.
 It expands on the features of `beta-2`, introducing P2P networking and the ability to run synchronizing full nodes.

 Ethereum contracts (Goerli):